opentelekomcloud-docs/data-warehouse-service/umn/source/backup_and_disaster_recovery/cluster_dr/dr_management.rst

    .. note::

-      -  The switchback feature is supported only in cluster version 8.1.2 and later.
-The agent version must be 8.2.0 or later.
+      -  DR is supported only by clusters of 8.1.2 or later.
       -  During DR recovery, data in the DR cluster will be deleted, and the DR relationship will be re-established with the new production cluster.
       -  If the DR type is **Cross-region DR**, the recovery can be performed only in the region where the standby cluster is located.

 Updating DR Configurations
 --------------------------

 #.
-Log in to the GaussDB(DWS) management console.
+Log in to the GaussDB(DWS) console.

 #.
 In the navigation pane on the left, choose **DR Tasks**.